 Choosing The Right Bone

-The largest dog breeds may enjoy the recreational bones of beef cattle including neck, feet, and pelvis bones.
+The largest of dog breeds may enjoy the recreational bones of beef cattle including neck, feet, and pelvis bones.
 Moose’s bones are desirable for aggressive dogs that love to chew.
 The biting strength of a dog can be hundreds of pounds per square inch, giving your protection dogs the ability to tear leftover meat off these large bones as well as crushing and consuming part of the bone itself.

 Many protection dogs enjoy chewing on flat bones that are found in the ribs, shoulder, and pelvis of larger animals.
 These bones are easier to chew, have unusual shapes, and feature many cracks and crevices that contain hidden bits of fat and meat.